 DURHAM and KANNAPOLIS, N.C.—A person carrying variants of two particular genes could be almost three times more likely to develop multiple sclerosis, according to the latest findings from scientists at Duke Health and The University of Texas Medical Branch at Galveston.
 Continue reading MURDOCK Study Samples Aid in MS Research

-Continue reading Walk With A Doc
+Continue reading Walk With A Doc will resume in March

 Julie Eckstrand, R.Ph., has been named the new director of operations for Duke University’s Translational Population Health Research Group, which includes the MURDOCK Study and Duke’s other clinical research studies based at the North Carolina Research Campus (NCRC) in Kannapolis.